cfengine/documentation/reference/promise-types/services.markdown

 A list of services that must be running before the service can be started.
-These dependencies can be started automatically by CFEngine Nova if they are not running see `service_dependence_chain`.
-However, the dependencies will never be implicitly stopped by CFEngine Nova.
+These dependencies can be started automatically by CFEngine Enterprise if they are not running see `service_dependence_chain`.
+However, the dependencies will never be implicitly stopped by CFEngine.
 Specifying dependencies is optional.

 Note that the operating system may keep an additional list of dependencies for a given service, defined during installation of the service.
-CFEngine Nova requires these dependencies to be running as well before starting the service.
+CFEngine Enterprise requires these dependencies to be running as well before starting the service.
 The complete list of dependencies is thus the union of `service_dependencies` and the internal operating system list.